 Developing new life skills and perspectives, dealing with extraordinary life events, making personal decisions, and getting help with issues related to difficulties in adjustment, emotions, and interpersonal relationships.

 Individual sessions and group seminars are available to address a wide variety of issues including academic skill building, reading improvement, test-taking strategies, study skills improvement, and time management.
 At times, we use the Learning and Study Skills Strategies Inventory (LASSI) as a way to assess your use of learning and study strategies.

 Individual counseling is available to assist students in the exploration of their interests, abilities, career-related skills, work values, career preparation, resume preparation, and job searches.
 Students are often encouraged to take the Myers-Briggs Type Indicator (MBTI) and the Strong Interest Inventory as ways of assessing personality characteristics and interests that may suggest suitable career directions.
 Choices is a computer program that students can use to gather information about many majors, schools, and occupations.

 The following tests are given on national test dates: Graduate Record Examination (GRE) Subject Test and Writing Assessment, Law School Admission Test (LSAT) and the Medical College Admission Test (MCAT).
-The Miller Analogies Test is scheduled once per month, and the Spoken English Assessment (SEA) is scheduled by appointment.
+The Miller Analogies Test is scheduled once per month.
 Specialized tests of aptitudes, interests and abilities are also given in conjunction with Counseling Services.